 In planning and performing our audit of the financial statements, we considered Community Planning Association of Southwest Idaho's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Community Planning Association of Southwest Idaho's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the Association's internal control.
+Accordingly, we do not express an opinion on the effectiveness of Community Planning Association of Southwest Idaho's internal control.